lasanjin/language-based-security/README.md

 # Language-Based Security
 Project from Language-Based Security course at Chalmers.
+Runs with Java 11 and Python 3.6

 ## How to run
 - Execute script